KlebersonJeanRibeiro/lexicographic-maintenance-scheduling/README.md

 The original raw industrial dataset is not publicly available due to confidentiality restrictions.

+## Software Availability

+The scheduling algorithm is formally described in the associated article through its mathematical formulation and pseudocode.
+The complete Kairos Maintenance Scheduler (KMS) software is not publicly available because it is registered as a computer program with the Brazilian National Institute of Industrial Property (INPI) and may be subject to future licensing or commercialization.

+The datasets provided in this repository allow the reproduction and verification of the scenarios analyzed in the article.

 ## Citation

 If you use this repository, please cite the associated article: